-- · Risk & Opportunity Management Framework with shared departmental and strategic risk registers. - · Business continuity arrangements are in place for critical services. - The Audit and Governance Committee has oversight of the Council's effectiveness of governance, control, and risk management. - The Insurance re-tender completed for renewal in July 2024, involved detailed risk assessment. - Our Borough Strategy 2030 outlines the Borough's vision and priorities, developed following an extensive consultation and engagement exercise.
+Managing risk Risk Management Policy and Managers Handbook on Intranet.
+Strategic, Directorate and Departmental risks recorded in Risk Registers.
+Business continuity and resilience arrangements are in place for critical services.
+The Audit and Governance Committee has oversight of the Council's effectiveness of governance, control, and risk management.
+Comprehensive insurance cover and in house claims handling.
+Managing performance Our Borough Strategy 2030 outlines the Borough's vision and priorities, developed following an extensive consultation and engagement exercise.
 A performance framework with a suite of performance indicators and targets link to the Strategy's priorities and outcomes.
-The performance framework and targets are reviewed annually. - Quarterly performance reports are presented to Cabinet and Overview and Scrutiny, with performance benchmarked against other councils. - The Council has an internal audit team that adheres to the Public Sector Internal Audit Standards.
-Recent peer review of standards concluded that audit team conform. - Quality Assurance Improvement Plan, actions owned by Head of Audit & Risk. - Health and safety officers conduct inspections and Fire Risk assessments and advise on residual controls to mitigate risks. - Internal audit recommendations are tracked and evidenced prior to closure.
-Progress against the annual plan reported quarterly to the Audit and Governance Committee. - · Anti-Fraud and Whistleblowing policies updated and reflect best practice. - Treasury Management risk regularly reported to the Audit and Governance Committee. - The Information Management Framework provides the overarching policies and governance surrounding the Council's management of information and information systems. - The Council has a Governance Group whose membership includes all Council Directors and receives regular dashboard updates.
-A new Digital and Information Governance Group has been established to focus on information governance improvements, challenges, and risks. - Reported data breaches (including near misses) are investigated with remedial action identified. - Data protection and Cyber Security training are mandatory. - Comprehensive consideration of risks to the Council's financial resilience and sustainability as part of the Medium-Term Financial Strategy.
-Reserves Strategy and Budget Risk Assessment. - Strong budget management arrangements in place, including the creation of a Budget Savings Delivery Board and financial monitoring reports submitted on a quarterly basis to Cabinet providing the Council's financial position and forecast outturn position. - · Council and Overview and Scrutiny Commission receive financial monitoring reports. - External Audit provide their opinion on the Council's financial statements including this Annual Governance Statement.
-Also conclude on the Council's arrangements for securing value for money. - The Audit and Governance Committee has oversight of the Chief Financial Officer's (Section 151) effectiveness in ensuring a robust financial control environment is maintained.
+The performance framework and targets are reviewed annually.
+Quarterly performance reports are presented to Cabinet and Overview and Scrutiny, with performance benchmarked against other councils.
+Robust internal control The Council has an effective internal audit team that adheres to Global Standards.

+Quality Assurance Improvement Plan, actions owned by Head of Audit & Risk.
+Health and safety officers provide advice, inspections and assist with risk assessments.
+Health and safety policies are regularly reviewed.
+Accident and incident statistics are monitored.
+Internal audit recommendations are tracked and evidenced prior to closure.
+Progress against the audit plan reported quarterly to the Audit and Governance Committee.
+Anti-Fraud, Bribery and Corruption and Whistleblowing policies updated and reflect best practice.
+Treasury Management risk regularly reported to the Audit and Governance Committee.
+Managing data The Information Management Framework provides the overarching policies and governance surrounding the Council's management of information and information systems.
+The Governance Group membership includes all Council Directors and receives regular dashboard updates.
+The Digital and Information Governance Group is focused on information governance improvements, challenges, and risks.
+Reported data breaches (including near misses) are investigated with remedial action identified.
+Data protection and Cyber Security training are mandatory.
+Strong public financial management Comprehensive consideration of risks to the Council's financial resilience and sustainability as part of the Medium-Term Financial Strategy.
+Reserves Strategy and Budget Risk Assessment.
+Strong budget management arrangements in place, including the creation of a Budget Savings Delivery Board and financial monitoring reports submitted on a quarterly basis to Cabinet providing the Council's financial position and forecast outturn position.
+Council and Overview and Scrutiny Commission receive financial monitoring reports.
+External Audit provide their opinion on the Council's financial statements including this Annual Governance Statement.
+Also conclude on the Council's arrangements for securing value for money.
+The Audit and Governance Committee has oversight of the Chief Financial Officer's (Section 151) effectiveness in ensuring a robust financial control environment is maintained.

-PRINCIPLE G: Implementing good practices in transparency, reporting, and audit, to deliver effective accountability.
+PRINCIPLE G: Implementing good practices in transparency, reporting and audit, to deliver effective accountability.